Dynatrace/Dynatrace-AppMon-Docker/README.md

 ## What is Dynatrace?

-[Dynatrace Application Monitoring](http://www.dynatrace.com/en/products/application-monitoring.html), with its [PurePath technology](http://www.dynatrace.com/en_us/application-performance-management/products/purepath-technology.html), is the leading application monitoring solution -- trusted by more than 7500 customers around the globe.
+[Dynatrace Application Monitoring](http://www.dynatrace.com/en/products/application-monitoring.html), with its [PurePath technology](http://www.dynatrace.com/en_us/application-performance-management/products/purepath-technology.html), is the world's leading application monitoring solution - trusted by more than 7500 customers around the globe.
 It supports all your major technology stacks and integrates into your Continuous Delivery pipelines to allow you to build world-class, high-quality software.

 ## How to install Dynatrace?